 A little history

 About one hundred inhabitants have lived in Valliera for hundreds of years.
-The area is adjacent to the the French border that has been moved several times over the course of history.
+The area is adjacent to the the French border that has moved several times over the course of history.

 The place was abandoned during World War II.
 The owner of the place could tell me that the Italian partisans fought the Germans in the area, until eventually, the lack of water, electricity, and food overwhelmed the villagers and they moved down, to the lower slopes of the mountain.